bbb1293/simpleAtmController/README.md

 ```

 ### Bank
-Of course, you can exit the program by typing 0.
+Of course, you can exit the program anytime by typing 0.
 ```bash
 With Saving Account, you can
 1. See the balance